By Rebecca Wade

 Dependency Exemptions

 One item generally argued over and worked out in child support cases is which parent gets to claim the children as dependents.
 Under the tax reform bill, Congress eliminated the child dependency exemption.
-“At first blush, it looks like dependency exemptions don’t matter anymore since Congress eliminated them,” says Wade.
+“At first blush, it looks like dependency exemptions don’t matter anymore since Congress eliminated them,” says Grimes.
 “But that’s not the case.
 When you go to do your taxes, you’ll notice there is still a line for dependents.
 The reason that line still exists is because even though there are no longer personal dependency exemptions, there are a lot of other tax benefits that are tied to claiming a dependent.”

 “For example, consider the child tax credit.
 Most people believe that you can take the child care tax credit (which applies to child care expenses required for a parent to work) if you claim the child as a dependent.
 However, under IRS regulations, the child tax credit is not tied to dependency.
-Rather, the person who cares for the child for more than six months of the year gets to claim the credit, the value of which has increased under the new law,” explains Wade.
+Rather, the person who cares for the child for more than six months of the year gets to claim the credit, the value of which has increased under the new law,” explains Grimes.

 Alimony